Pericarditis

 Pathophysiology

-Acute pericarditis is usually caused by inflammation of the pericardium, demonstrating polymorphonuclear (PMN) leukocytes and pericardial vascularization.
+Acute pericarditis is caused by inflammation of the pericardium, demonstrating polymorphonuclear (PMN) leukocytes and pericardial vascularization.
 Exudates, adhesions, or serous/hemorrhagic effusion may occur.
 Some conditions may also cause granulomatous pericarditis.

 return to top